mayank4t/prometheus-grafanaK8setup/README.md

 # prometheus-grafanaK8setup

-This repo will help with the configuration of prometheus and grafana in the Kubernetes cluster
+This repo will help with the configuration of prometheus and grafana in the Kubernetes cluster,